barionleg/cesium.wiki.gs/Geometry-and-Appearances.md

   }
 }

-var extentPrimitive = new Cesium.Primitive({
+scene.getPrimitives().add(new Cesium.Primitive({
   geometryInstances : instances,
   appearance : new Cesium.PerInstanceColorAppearance()
-});

-scene.getPrimitives().add(extentPrimitive);
+}));
 ```

 <p align="center"> [[geometryandappearances/extents.png]] </p>

 ## Picking

 After instances are combined, they are still independently accessible.
-In particular, we can assign an `id` to an instance and use it to determine if the instance is picked with [`Scene.pick`](http://cesium.agi.com/Cesium/Build/Documentation/Scene.html#pick).  `id` can be any JavaScript type: a string, a number, an object with its own properties.
+In particular, we can assign an `id` to an instance and use it to determine if the instance is picked with [`Scene.pick`](http://cesium.agi.com/Cesium/Build/Documentation/Scene.html#pick).  `id` can be any JavaScript type: a string, a number, an object with its own properties, etc.

 The following example creates an instance with a `id`, and writes a message to the console when it is clicked.